mbta/dotcom/docs/ENVIRONMENT.md

 ### `OPEN_TRIP_PLANNER_URL`

 This variable is used to specify which Open Trip Planner URL to use.
 For our deployments this variable is configured to point to a designated internal load balancer instance on AWS.
-For local development, the `http://otp-local.mbtace.com` can be used when logged into the MBTA VPN.
-Optionally, if not logged into the VPN, you could also point this URL to a [locally running instance of Open Trip Planner](./OTHER.md).
+For local development, the `http://otp2-local.mbtace.com` can be used when logged into the MBTA VPN.
+Optionally, if not logged into the VPN, you could also set up OTP locally via the guidance at [mbta/otp-deploy](https://github.com/mbta/otp-deploy/tree/master?tab=readme-ov-file#setup).

+### `REDIS_HOST` and `REDIS_PORT`

+Should point to running Redis service that will contain the application cache.

 ### `STATIC_HOST`